 How do you like me now?

 I don’t want to take all the joy out of it by over-analyzing everything, but anecdotal evidence suggests that more people were excited about the chance to be collected than by the chance to have their photo seen by a few thousand people over two days.
 Some participants came back for a second visit after swapping, and those who found their photos gone when they returned were all thrilled, while all who found their photos still on the wall were disappointed.
 Again, this is very anecdotal, but it left me with the sense that while putting an image in the show was fun for most people, what really gave them a thrill was knowing someone liked their image enough to take it home.

 One gust and we will probably crumble:

-I was touched — truly, and still am — that several people left actual memories on the wall.
-A travel snapshot, a Polaroid of a friend being goofy… if you’re an adult now, the first photos you encountered in your life were likely photos that functioned as family memory or document (this probably isn’t true of people born in the age of internet photo sharing… but that’s a whole post in and of itself); and as interested/invested as I am in photography on this level (I’m that person trawling flea markets and antique shops for the forsaken photo albums of strangers…), it honestly never would have occurred to me to put a personal memory — mine or anyone else’s — into the Reciprocity Stream.
-Until the moment when someone did, I hadn’t quite realized in so pointed a way that over time I’ve come to think of photography as primarily something fundamentally different from that.
-But of course I do, now; I think of most photos I make or view as any of several other things before I think of them as memory or personal document.
-I have no idea whether this is a good thing or a bad thing, but it’s something I’ll be thinking and writing more about soon.
+I was touched that several people left actual memories on the wall.
+A travel snapshot, a Polaroid of a friend being goofy… if you’re an adult now, the first photos you encountered in your life were likely photos that functioned as family memory or document (this probably isn’t true of people born in the age of internet photo sharing… but that’s a whole post in and of itself); and as interested/invested as I am in photography on this level (I’m that person trawling flea markets and antique shops for the forsaken photo albums of strangers…), it never would have occurred to me to put a personal memory — mine or anyone else’s — into the Reciprocity Stream.
+Until the moment when someone did, I hadn’t realized in quite so pointed a way that over time I’ve come to think of photography as primarily something fundamentally different from that.
+I think of most photos I make or view as any of several other things before I think of them as memory or personal document.
+I have no idea whether this is a good thing or a bad thing, but it’s something I’ll be thinking and writing more about.

 [Gallery will be restored soon]